 Chances are you’ve heard the term “chakras” thrown around in a yoga class.

-In Sanskrit, the word translates literally to “wheel,” and each chakra is thought of as a wheel of energy within a different part of the body.
-Master yoga teacher Sarah Platt-Finger, the co-founder of New York’s ISHTA Yoga, likes to think of each one as the “‘headquarters” of a different element in the body.
+In Sanskrit, the word translates literally to “wheel.”
+Think of each chakra as a ball of energy, each one located in a different part of the body.
+Yoga teacher Sarah Platt-Finger, co-founder of New York City’s ISHTA Yoga and the private yoga teacher of Dr. Deepak Chopra, describes each chakra as the headquarters of a different element in the body.
 “The elements all exist within us,” she says, “and they also have different qualities that are reflected through our emotions and our personality.”

-There are seven chakras that span from the base of the tailbone to the crown of the head, and each one is associated with a different element (i.e. earth, air, fire, etc.) as well as physical and psychological characteristics.
+Seven chakras span our frames, starting at the base of our tailbone and extending up to the top of our head.
+Each one comes with a different color and ancient element (e.g. earth, air, fire), as well as physical and psychological characteristics.
 Yogic philosophy dictates that you can be excessive or deficient in each one, and imbalances manifest themselves in different ways.

-When yours are all balanced, you’ll live happier and healthier, the ancient wisdom says.
-Of course, this is all philosophy, not to be confused with any sort of modern, scientific understanding of what’s going on in your body.
-But if it’s a philosophy that works for you, Platt-Finger explains, here, how to apply it to your own body and life.
+When your chakras are all balanced, according to this ancient belief system, you’ll live a happier and healthier life.
+Of course, this is all philosophy, not to be confused with any sort of modern scientific understanding.
+In case this philosophy calls to you, we present Platt-Finger’s explanation of how to apply it to your life.

 The 7 Chakras and How to Balance Them

-The first chakra is all about physical and emotional survival needs and our sense of stability and groundedness, Platt-Finger says.
+The first chakra, muladhara, is all about physical and emotional survival needs and our sense of stability and groundedness, Platt-Finger says.
 It exists at the base of the spine (hence the name) and is connected to the earth element.

 Excessive: feelings of greed, stubbornness, and heaviness (both physical and emotional)